blbadger/blbadger.github.io/secret-lms.md

 It is apparent that a provider that retains many layers from such a model typically does not know the identity of the output token, as the output depends on both sequential stacks and the provider may retain only one.
 This means that the provider does not have knowledge of the user's next token upon each forward pass, which has the notable advantage of allowing for KV caching to greatly speed up inference.

-This property of not knowing an output makes the training of secrecy encoders much simpler too.
+This property of the provider not knowing the identity of each next token output makes the training of secrecy encoders much simpler too.

 ### Applications